Automotive industry in South Africa: Vehicle safety

+Legislation around the safety of vehicles sold in South Africa is relatively lax, and the South African government permits vehicles to be sold in South Africa that would be prohibited in other markets due to poor safety.
+The nonprofit Automobile Association of South Africa (AASA) works with Global NCAP to lobby the government for better passenger vehicle safety standards, as well as to inform consumers about unsafe vehicles.
+AASA anonymously purchases entry-level vehicles and submits them for international GNCAP testing.
+A number of high-profile vehicles sold in South Africa have received zero stars in the GNCAP tests; the Hyundai Grand i10 and the Toyota Starlet.

+The AA also operates vehicle inspection centers, issues international driving permits, and provides its members with a variety of other services.

 Government programs

 Regulations for local content requirements first appeared in the 1960s and were quite strict, and led to a limited number of cars being available to South African motorists.
 Beginning in the late 1960s, engines had to be built locally for the car to be considered a local product.

 Phase III of the requirements, for instance, was planned for introduction in the 1970s and required local content to reach 70 percent of a vehicle's total weight.
 Manufacturers also received tax rebates for additional local content.
 Early in the program, models were often sold as "declared manufactured", but the government gradually began enforcing the standards and imposing penalties.

 The South African government has provided substantial support for the automotive industry in the past 20 years and is still identifying it as a key growth sector.
 In a Department of Trade and Industry (dti) Budget Vote Address delivered in July 2014, Trade Minister Rob Davies said that “given that automotive and component manufacturing comprises [sic] 30% of our industrial sector, with strong linkages to other manufacturing sub-sectors, the impact of such investment on our domestic economy is significant.”

 The Department of Trade and Industry has provided a series of programs in order to assist the sector.
 The first of the programs—the Motor Industry Development Programme (MIDP)—was introduced in 1995.
 The program had the following key objectives: